Danielle Stislicki: Police Say Disappearance Of Missing Woman Will Be Solved As New Clues Emerge In Case

 Danielle, 28 at the time, went missing in the late afternoon of Friday, December 2, 2016, after leaving her job at MetLife at around 5 p.m.
 She had plans later in the evening to meet a lifelong female friend for dinner after first stopping at her apartment on the way home from work.

-When Danielle failed to show up for the planned dinner her friend became extremely worried.
+When Danielle failed to show up for the planned dinner, her friend became extremely worried.
 When she was unable to make contact with Danielle by Saturday and Danielle failed to show up for work, the friend became alarmed.
 She then headed to the Independence Green apartment complex where Danielle lives and when the friend arrived, she found Danielle’s Jeep Renegade parked near her apartment.

 Local law enforcement later announced that inside Danielle’s locked Jeep was her purse, her identification, and her credit cards.
-Danielle’s keys and cell phone were nowhere to be found, thus, authorities announced her key ring contains a unique key charm consisting of a yellow figure with a green body and yellow legs.
+Danielle’s keys and cell phone were nowhere to be found; thus, authorities announced her key ring contains a unique key charm consisting of a yellow figure with a green body and yellow legs.
 Danielle’s cell phone is a Samsung Galaxy Core Prime in a rose gold case.

 Police want to speak to anyone who may have spotted Danielle or her Jeep between 5 p.m. on Friday, December 2, and 6 p.m. on Saturday, December 3, when her vehicle was found.
 Danielle’s vehicle is a black 2015 Jeep Renegade with Michigan License Plate DGH 8957.